-Heat butter in a nonstick skillet and fry eggs to desired doneness.
+- Heat reserved bacon fat or butter in a nonstick skillet and fry eggs to desired doneness.
 This may be done with all eggs at once or in batches.
 Season the eggs to taste with salt and pepper.
-Clarified butter may be used in place of whole butter.

 - To make this recipe gluten free, omit the bread.